 How will you accept payments from your customers?
 A PayPal account can be used for online payments.
 In person, you will probably need to add a Square credit card device to your phone.
 Again, you should have a separate checking account (usually a free add-on to your existing bank account) for your business.

 How will you package the cakes so they don't become a bag of cake crumbs by the time your customers open them?
-Look at cake packages in stores,, then Google "cake packaging" You can find them on Amazon, or often at your local Sam's Club or Costco.
+Look at cake packages in stores,, then Google "cake packaging" You can find them online, or often at your local Sam's Club or Costco.
 Labels?
 You can design and print then on your home computer, and a color printer.
 Office supply stores, like Staples, sell many types of label stock.
 Most states have very specific requirements as to what must appear on a food product label.
 And example from Colorado is shown at right.
 Again, see your state page for specific requirements.

 If you are selling selling to local stores and at a farmer's market, you'll probably transport them in your own car.
 Be sure they are secure and meet any health department requirements.